mayanesrine/freeCodeCamp-Tribute-Page/README.md

 # Tribute Page
-A tribute page created as part of the freeCodeCamp Responsive Web Design Certification.
+A tribute page dedicated to Dr. Norman Borlaug, created as part of the freeCodeCamp Responsive Web Design Certification.